 - 13.A.1 Members' clubs have been included in the premises licensing system.
-The Scottish Government acknowledges that it would be reasonable to reflect their special characteristics. - 13.A.2 In order to benefit from the exemptions available members' clubs will require to meet the criteria prescribed in the Licensing (Clubs) (Scotland) Regulations 2007. - 13.A.3When members' clubs apply to the licensing board they will be asked to certify whether or not they comply with the criteria referred to at paragraph 13.A.2 in order to benefit from the exemptions.
-If they do the members' clubs will have to submit to the board a copy of their written constitution and rules.
-They will be subject to inspections by Licensing Standards Officers, who will check clubs for compliance.
+The Scottish Government acknowledges that it would be reasonable to reflect their special characteristics. - 13.A.2 In order to benefit from the exemptions available members' clubs will require to meet the criteria prescribed in the Licensing (Clubs) (Scotland) Regulations 2007. - 13.A.3 When members' clubs apply to the licensing board they will be asked to certify whether or not they comply with the criteria referred to at paragraph 13.A.2 in order to benefit from the exemptions.
+If they do the members' clubs will have to submit to the Board a copy of their written constitution and rules.
+They will be subject to inspections by Licensing Standards Officers, who will check clubs for compliance. - 13.A.4 Members' clubs will be subject to the same provisions regarding access by children and young persons as other licensed premises.
+They will require to specify in their operating plans whether or not it is proposed that children and young persons are to be allowed entry to the premises and, if so, to specify the terms, to include the times, the ages of such children and young persons and the parts of the premises to which they would be permitted access.

-- 13.A.4Members' clubs will be subject to the same provisions regarding access by children as other licensed premises.
-They will require to specify in their operating plans whether or not it is proposed that children and young persons are to be allowed entry to the premises and, if so, to specify the terms, to include the times, the ages of such children and the parts of the premises to which they would be permitted access.
-Appropriate conditions relating to access by children may be attached by the licensing board. - 13.A.5 Members clubs are aware that they benefit from exemptions under the Act and as such functions held within the club premises should be for the benefit of the club and its members.
+Appropriate conditions relating to access by children and young persons may be attached by the Licensing Board.

+13.A.5 Members Clubs are aware that they benefit from exemptions under the Act and as such functions held within the club premises should be for the benefit of the club and its members.
 Where a club wishes to use its facilities to allow non-members or non-club functions to take place they should consider applying for an occasional licence for that function.
 Clubs should note that the number of occasional licences that can be obtained for such functions over a calendar year are limited by regulations.
 Members clubs requiring further information should contact the Licensing Standards Officer.